Olivernio/Olivernio.github.io/README.md

 # anime-recomendation
-A little web for animes recomendations
+A little web for animes recomendations (is a static website)